Germany Unaware of Russian Extradition Request for Georgian Killed in Berlin - The Moscow Times

 German prosecutors suspect Russian or Chechen involvement.
 Russia has denied any involvement and said last week it would retaliate for what it called Germany's "unfriendly" move.

-Tensions between Russia and Germany, which is heavily reliant on Russian gas and oil, and other Western countries are already running high after the poisoning last year of a former Russian spy, Sergei Skripal, and his daughter on British soil.
+Tensions between Russia and Western countries including Germany, which is heavily reliant on Russian gas and oil, are already high after the poisoning last year of a former Russian spy, Sergei Skripal, and his daughter on British soil.

-Chancellor Angela Merkel said on Monday she told Putin at a meeting in Paris that Berlin expected Moscow to provide information for the investigation.
+Chancellor Angela Merkel said on Monday she told Putin at a meeting in Paris that Berlin expected Moscow to provide information for the investigation, a message reinforced by a government spokesman on Wednesday.

+Some German ministers have also said they are considering taking further steps against Russia.

+Western nations imposed sanctions on Russia over its 2014 annexation of Crimea and its role in the conflict in eastern Ukraine.
+Last year they expelled 100 Russian diplomats over the Skripal poisoning.